Neuroscience Education at Forming Connections

 Because when we change the state of the body, we change access to the brain.

-Education is all about connection.
+Education is all about connections.
 We work with teachers, leaders, schools, colleges, and trainee educators to nurture that connection, offering webinars, INSETs, and consultancy grounded in neuroscience, relational practice, and solution-focused thinking to support wellbeing and growth across the whole community.
 Get in touch to discuss how we can work together to help your communities thrive.

 Registered Office: Office 403, The Old Court House, 18-22 St Peter's Churchyard, Derby DE1 1NN